 as the next One Book One Valley title.

 About the book: Written in Childs’s trademark lyrical style, Finders Keepers is an atypical ghost story.
 Visit lonesome desert canyons and fancy Fifth Avenue art galleries, journey throughout the Americas, Asia, the past and the present, and take an intense, impassioned investigation into the nature of the past and the things we leave behind.

 To whom does the past belong?
 Is the archeologist who discovers a lost tomb a sort of hero — or a villain?
 Or something in between?
 If someone steals a relic from a museum and returns it to the ruin it came from, is she a thief?
 As Salter Reynolds with the LA Times reviews, “Childs looks at moral issues from a variety of angles.
 He doubts others as he doubts himself, a beautiful inverse of the golden rule.
 He raises questions like the best teachers, the real teachers – have you thought this through?
 What are the results of your actions?
 What is your role in this brief chapter?”

 Copies of the book are available at the Library (stop by the first floor service desk).
 You can also download the digital or audio versions of the book using our catalog.
 To purchase a personal copy, visit or call Macdonald Book Shop.
 Macdonald Book Shop has been a longtime supporter of One Book One Valley, and we’re grateful for their partnership.

-In January we’ll begin One Book One Valley programs, including speakers drawn from the various perspectives in the book.
+In January and February, we have a diverse lineup of One Book One Valley programs, including speakers drawn from the various perspectives in the book.
+You can view and register for all of the programs here.
 The series will culminate in a visit from Craig Childs himself on Monday, February 6, 2023.
 Remember to mark your calendars!
-More information to follow, so check back soon.

 One Book One Valley is made possible through the generous donors of the Estes Valley Library Friends & Foundation.